 Adding embellishment also provides companies with print products that stand out from the crowd.
 Embellishments are perfect for brochures, company pamphlets, and convention materials.

 The most popular embellishments include digital foil, embossing, debossing, laser cutting, and spot UV.
-Each of these embellishments add a semblance of additional pizzazz that is sure to set your company apart from the rest.
-Think of these additions as the eye-catching, higher cost print elements that will get you more views and increase your profits over time.
+Each of these embellishments adds a semblance of additional pizzazz that is sure to set your company apart from the rest.
+Think of these additions as the eye-catching, higher-cost print elements that will get you more views and increase your profits over time.

 One of the most popular embellishment formats is embossing.
 Embossed print pieces may cost more, but the tactile sensation of touching embossed logos or designs makes them worthwhile.

 When it comes to tactile sensation, the thickness of your paper is essential.
 Although thick paper isn’t necessary for all projects, having higher quality and more established paper options taps into the tactile sensation triggers in the average consumer.